magore/allsky-rpi-hq-camera-enclosure/README.md

 https://github.com/AllskyTeam/allsky - this runs on the Raspberry PI<br>

 ## Hardware requirements
-* Not hardware listed is used - it depends on the Raspberry Pi and POE Hat used
+* Not all hardware listed is used - it depends on the Raspberry Pi version 4 or 5 and POE Hat used
+* I used kits of stainless steel screws, brass hex spacers and JST connectors so specific part numbers for those items are not included.
+You can find them on Amazon

 | Description | Source 1 | Source 2|
 |---------|----------|--------------------|